ibm-cloud-docs/hlf-support/howto/ansible.md

 ## How does the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric Ansible collection work?
 {: #ansible-how}

-The {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric Ansible collection uses the [IBM Blockchain Platform REST APIs](https://cloud.ibm.com/apidocs/blockchain).
+The {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric Ansible collection uses the [{{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric REST APIs](https://cloud.ibm.com/apidocs/blockchain).
 The collection includes a playbook that automates the installation of the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric software into a Kubernetes or Red Hat OpenShift cluster.

 It also includes an entire set of playbooks that can be used to deploy your peer, Certificate Authority (CA), and ordering service nodes, create organizations, identities, channels, and deploy smart contracts.
 And when you need to start over, there are scripts for tearing it all back down.
 These playbooks will run on your blockchain network that is running on {{site.data.keyword.cloud_notm}} or on your own Kubernetes cluster where the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric is installed.

 ## Why would I want to use an Ansible playbook?
 {: #ansible-why}

 There are two main scenarios that the playbooks address:

 - **Deploying the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric on a Kubernetes cluster**.
-If you are using your own Kubernetes distribution, you can purchase an [{{site.data.keyword.blockchainfull_notm}} 1.0.0 license](/docs/hlf-support?topic=hlf-support-get-started-console-ocp) and then use the `install-ibm-hlfsupport.yml` playbook to deploy the platform onto your Kubernetes cluster.
+If you are using your own Kubernetes distribution, you can purchase an [{{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0 license](/docs/hlf-support?topic=hlf-support-get-started-console-ocp) and then use the `install- ibm-hlfsupport.yml` playbook to deploy the platform onto your Kubernetes cluster.
 The alternative is to install the service manually by following instructions for [OpenShift Container Platform](/docs/hlf-support?topic=hlf-support-deploy-ocp) or [Kubernetes](/docs/hlf-support?topic=hlf-support-deploy-ocp).

   This option is not applicable if you are planning to install the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric service from the {{site.data.keyword.cloud_notm}} catalog because the Cloud catalog installs it for you.
   {: note}